jasperoosthoek/redux-crud-factory/README.md

 ]
 ```

-The objects are stored in the redux store as:
+The objects are saved in the redux store as:
 ```
 {
     farmAnimals: {